OpenTechSchool/html-css-beginners/extras/github-gist.md

 HTML when viewed on the GitHub website.
 So if you have some important piece of text feel free to add some format to it.

-## Gist is just git!
+## Gist is just Git!

-A gist is a git repository.
-So it can be cloned, pulled and pushed just like any other git repository.
+A gist is a Git repository.
+So it can be cloned, pulled and pushed just like any other Git repository.
 You can use this to "upgrade" your gist repository into a full GitHub repository.

 ## More gist magic